Miguelcpjava/audora-selection/README.md

     For access: http://localhost:8080/swagger-ui.html

 ## First Step
-Create DataBase in Postgres like this:
+Create DataBase in postgres like this:

 ```sql
 CREATE DATABASE audora